acemod/ACE3/docs/wiki/feature/maptools.md

 This adds map tools that can be used to measure distances between two points or bearings on the map.

 ### 1.3 Plotting Board
-This adds a plotting board that can be used to aid in the rapid usage and adjustment of short-ranged indirect fire, as well as quick measurements of directions and distances between points, and general land-navigation.
+This adds a plotting board that can be used to aid in the rapid usage and adjustment of short-ranged indirect fires, as well as quick measurements of directions and distances between points, and general land-navigation.

 ### 1.4 GPS on map
 If you are equipped with a vanilla GPS it will be shown on the map.
 (You don't need the `Map Tools` item in your inventory for this.)